Public Art Program

 Design Council Members

 The Public Art Design Council is appointed by the Mayor and Governing Body, and includes seven (7) members selected because of their expertise in visual arts, architecture, historical preservation, or affiliation with a local business or public entity.
 Terms are for three years.
 Also, ex-officio members with unlimited terms and voting privileges include the directors of parks and facilities, downtown development, planning and development, and the arts and humanities council.
-The designated program manager is the Assistant City Manager.
+As assigned by the City Manager, the designated program manager is the Parks and Facilities Director or his/her designee..

 Design Council Meetings